Ninen-zaka, Sannen-zaka [二年坂, 三年坂]

-They run from the northwest of Kiyomizu temple to the halfway point of Kiyomizu-zaka approach.
+The streets run from the northwest of Kiyomizu-dera to the halfway point of Kiyomizu-zaka approach.

 The total length of them is about 400 meters.

-Along the streets, ther are many souvenir shops, the shops of kiyomizu-ware (a pottery created around Kiyomizu temple), tea houses and Japanese restaurants.
+Along the streets, there are many souvenir shops, the shops of Kiyomizu-ware (a pottery created around Kiyomizu-dera), tea houses and Japanese restaurants.

-The streets has a Kyoto's unique atmosphere, so there is an endless stream of visitors.
+The streets have a Kyoto's unique atmosphere, so many visitors walk always.

 Please be careful not to fall down here.

 By the way, the original names of the streets were "Ninei-zaka" and "Sannei-zaka".